aws-samples/twingraph/README.md

 docker run --rm -d --net=host --name=gremlin-visualizer prabushitha/gremlin-visualizer:latest
 docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest
 ```

-Additionally, when using TwinGraph, ensure either that the TwinGraph environment is enabled using poetry:
+Additionally, when using TwinGraph, ensure either that the TwinGraph environment is enabled using poetry,

 ```bash
 poetry shell
 ```

-Alternatively install the package in your own existing environment with the appropriate version, for which you can build first:
+or install the package in your own existing environment with the appropriate version, for which you can build first:

 ```bash
 poetry build